MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 If you find that you can't use this feature, reach out to the report owner and your administrator to understand why you can't export data from a particular visual or from all visuals.
 It may be that this feature has been purposely disabled and perhaps they can  enable it for you.
 Other times, there may be particular reasons an export does not work.
 It could be related to permissions, data contents, data type, visual type, how the designer named the fields, and more.
 When contacting the report owner or administrator, refer them to these articles:
 [Admin tenant settings](../guidance/admin-tenant-settings.md), [Row level security](../enterprise/service-admin-rls.md), and [Data protection](../enterprise/service-security-data-protection-overview.md).

-- When exporting data to Excel, the speed of download of the generated workbook can vary depending on network bandwith.
+- When you're exporting data to Excel, the speed of download of the generated workbook can vary depending on network bandwidth.

 - The maximum number of rows that **Power BI Desktop** and **Power BI service** can export to a *.csv* file is 30,000.